-The U.S. government has approved a second round of Economic Impact Payments in an attempt to stimulate the U.S. economy and help Americans who might be suffering financially because of the coronavirus pandemic.
+The U.S. government has approved the third round of Economic Impact Payments in an attempt to stimulate the U.S. economy and help Americans who might be suffering financially because of the coronavirus pandemic.

 So how should you plan to use this money if you receive it?

 What You Do With Your Check Should Depend on Your Circumstances

 What you do with the funds is a personal decision.
 But money expert Clark Howard says that your current financial situation and prognosis for the next few months should factor into your choice of whether to spend, save, invest or donate the money.

 The federal government is trying to get cash into the hands of the people who require it to meet their basic needs in this time of crisis.

 “Millions of people are going to suffer severe financial harm because of coronavirus,” Clark says.
 “They’ll either be laid off, have their hours cut back, or there will be no work available for people like contractors and gig workers.
 For those people, any money that comes in will be precious and must be used very, very carefully.”

 If you are in this situation — or expect to be in the near future — you will probably be trying to figure out the best way to budget your money.